krlan2789/lan-notes-web/content/notes/krlan2789_express-ws-app.md

 ## Deploying the Application

 Deploying the application to a VPS or cloud hosting environment is straightforward.
-For detailed instructions, refer to [this deployment note](https://erlankurnia.github.io/note/2/WebSocket%20Service%20on%20VPS).
+For detailed instructions, refer to [this (Nginx)](/secure-websocket-service-on-vps-using-nginx) or [this (Apache)](/secure-websocket-service-on-vps-using-apache) deployment notes.

 ## Conclusion